 - Montgomery County high school students undertaking environmental/sustainability projects as part of their academic year; and

 - Scout projects at Calleva Farm, with a specific emphasis on sustainable agriculture or environmental/resource conservation.

-The Hal Magleby Scholarship Fund was created in the early 2000s to honor a Calleva camper that has inspired many of us.
-Hal spent several summers with us before being diagnosed with a terminal illness.
+The Hal Magleby Scholarship Fund was created in the early 2000s to honor a Calleva camper who spent several summers with us before being diagnosed with a terminal illness.
 His last wish was to spend a week on a Calleva high adventure.
-During a full week out in the wilderness with a group of high-energy Calleva staff and teenage campers, Hal was a huge inspiration.
-He hiked, climbed, paddled and camped all over the Linville Gorge.
-To honor Hal’s strength, passion and incredible perseverance, Calleva awards scholarships the Hal Magleby Scholarship to campers interested in the West Virginia High Adventures (participants must be 12-16 years old).
+During a full week out in the wilderness with a group of high-energy Calleva staff and teenage campers, Hal hiked, climbed, paddled and camped all over the Linville Gorge (in North Carolina).
+To honor Hal’s strength, passion and incredible perseverance, each year Calleva awards the Hal Magleby Scholarship to campers in Calleva’s West Virginia High Adventures (participants must be 12-16 years old).

 McEwan Award for Kayaking: Tom McEwan has dedicated his life to getting more people involved in paddlesports.
 The founder of Calleva’s kayaking program and a pioneer of whitewater kayaking in the Potomac watershed, he continues to mentor and inspire young people on and off the water.
-In his honor, Calleva has set aside funding for several camp weeks in our Maryland or Virginia Kayaking Camp programs to promote diversity in paddlesports.
+In his honor, Calleva has set aside funding to promote diversity in paddlesports by enrolling campers in our Maryland or Virginia Kayaking Camp programs.
 The award is open to all, but will be given with preference to youth from underrepresented populations.